 |31st Jul-2020||Quarterly TDS statement filing for deductions made quarter-ending 30th June 2020.|

 |31st Jul-2020||Deadline for Income Tax Return filing for assesses falling under categories individuals,

-HUFs and others not requiring an audit.
+HUFs and others do not require an audit.

 |August||15th Aug-2020||Quarterly issue of TDS certificate for deductions towards income other than salary